psidnell/ofexport2/doc/templates/README.md

 #### Filtering by Text

-To search for an items with a specific exact names:
+To search for items with a specific exact names:

     of2 -fn "My Folder"
     of2 -pn "My Project"